-- (ii) P. rothiana Roem. & Schult.
-(Syst.
-Veg.
-4: 677.
-1819) was considered doubtfully under two species twice by the Physalis experts: P. pruinosa and P. minima by Nees (1831) and P. pruinosa and P. lagascae by Rydberg (1896). - (iii) Roxburgh (Fl.
+(ii) P. rothiana Roem. & Schult. was considered doubtfully under two species twice by the Physalis experts: P. angulata and P. pruinosa by Nees (1831) and P. pruinosa and P. lagascae by Rydberg (1896:374).

+(iii) Roxburgh (Fl.
 Ind.
 I: 563.
-1832) reported a species from India as P. minima.
+1832) reported this species from India as P. minima.
 Although he cited Rheede's Inota-inodien in the protologue, his description of the plant from Bengal and Coromandel Coast with yellow anthers clearly belongs to P. lagascae.
-Conversely, this distinct species, though not so common, missed the attention of many a recent Indian worker of Physalis.
-Sudhakaran and Ganapathi (2001: 336), with a doubt, reported it as a new record for southern India, though it was only a rediscovery. - (iv) Hepper (Rev. Handb.
+Conversely, this distinct species though not so common, missed the attention of many a recent Indian worker of Physalis.
+Sudhakaran & Ganapathi (1999: 336), with a doubt, reported it as a new record for southern India, though it was only a rediscovery.

+iv) Hepper (Rev. Handb.
 Fl.
 Ceylon 6: 393.
 1988) conceived Physalis hermannii Dunal as P. micrantha Link (Enum.
 Hort.
 Berol.
 Alt.
-1: 181.
-1821), with the type from Peru.
+1:181.1821), with the type from Peru.
 This, however, was treated by Waterfall (Rhodora 69: 220.
 1967) as a synonym of P. lagascae Roem. & Schult.
+(1819).

-(1819). - (v) The species considered as P. minima sensu Reddy et al. (1999) from Andhra Pradesh (India), does really fit into this species.
+(v) The species considered as P. minima sensu Reddy et al. (1999) from Andhra Pradesh (India), does really fit into this species, and

-(vi) Edmonds (personal communication) also viewed P. lagascae Roem. & Schult. as the correct name for the taxon widely known as P. minima.
+(vi) Edmonds (in litt.
+2005), also view P. lagascae Roem. & Schult. as the correct name for the taxon widely known as P. minima, and

-(vii) The description of Physalis minima in Flora of China (plants hairy, corolla ca. 5 mm across, anthers yellow, fruiting pedicels less than 1 cm, calyx green, fruiting calyx green, sub-globose, etc.) pertains to P. lagascae, which was reduced to synonymy by Zhang et al. (1994).
+(vii) The description of Physalis minima in Flora of China (plants hairy, corolla c 5 mm across, anthers yellow, fruiting pedicels less than 1 cm, calyx green, ovoid, etc.) pertains to P. lagascae, which was reduced to synonymy by Zhang et al. (2006).

-2 The episode of "P. maxima"
+2. The episode of "P. maxima"

 In our hunt for Physalis, we collected a Physalis species in July 2000 as an adventive weed of waysides at places like Chowtuppal and Bhongiri in Nalgonda district of Andhra Pradesh, peninsular India.
-It was identified as P. pruinosa, with uncertainty, in view of the differences it has with the cultivated species under the name, which was obtained from USA for cytogenetic studies by Prof. K. G. Rajarao (one of the authors of this article).
+It was identified as P. pruinosa, with uncertainty, in view of the differences it has with the cultivated species under the name, which was obtained from USA for cytogenetic studies by Prof. K.G.
+Rajarao (one of the authors of this article).
 The presence of short-stalked glandular hairs on the plant in question was a problem to fix the species, following Rydberg (1896).
-However, Martínez's (1993) article on P. grisea and the correct application of the name P. pruinosa L. helped to resolve the dilemma.
-We could identify our species as the "real" P. pruinosa.
-Meanwhile, Singh and Pandey (2002) reported this species from Jodhpur (Rajasthan) in northern India, not as P. pruinosa L. but as P. maxima Mill., which name is conspecific with the former.
-There is a need to provide a key to distinguish the wild Physalis pruinosa from its much confused cultivated ally, P. grisea:
+However, Martínez's (1993) article on P. grisea and the correct application of the name P. pruinosa.
+Meanwhile, Singh & Pandey (2002) reported this species from Jodhpur (Rajasthan) in northern India, not as P. pruinosa L. but as P. maxima Mill., which name is conspecific with the former.
+To distinguish the wild Physalis pruinosa from its cultivated ally, P. grisea: